Voiletevergaden/mindnf/README.md

 |1|0|0|1|
 |0|0|0|0|

-In the truth table file, (A, B, C, X) = (1, 1, 0, ?) simply lacks. `mindnf` "don't care" the output ? and finds DNFs with (i) the minimal number of conjunctions (prime implicants) and (ii) the minimal number of literals.
+In the truth table file, (A, B, C, X) = (1, 1, 0, ?) simply lacks. `mindnf` "doesn't care" the output ? and finds DNFs with (i) the minimal number of conjunctions (prime implicants) and (ii) the minimal number of literals.
 In this case, we find a minimal DNF with two conjunctions and four literals:

     X = (A & B) | (A & ^C)